"YHWH hath created medicines out of the earth; and he that is wise will not abhor them."

 These writings are the first translations of one of the oldest dated manuscripts (MS), obtained from the British Library.
 They are translated from the original Syriac manuscripts (the language that was being spoken, by the Israelites, after Babylonian captivity), which had written on one of them, the year 411/412CE.
 The translation has the Recognitions (books 1-3), and the Homilies (books 10-14).
 The title of this work was cut away from the MS. The text is in the form of letters and these letters were written to James, the brother of HaMashiach, and head of the early Jerusalem congregation.
 Clement, who was a Roman, meets the Apostle Peter through Barnabas.
 Peter liked Clement so much, because when Barnabas was in Rome preaching the gospel Clement kept Barnabas safe from others that despised Barnabas teachings and because of Clement zeal to know the TRUTH.
 Clement had the permission to become Peter’s scribe while traveling and the writings had to be sent to James, in whom Peter is ordered to report too, to let him know his accounts while traveling.
 Also, one of the accounts that was written about is when Peter held an argument with Simon Magus (the sorcerer), for three days.
 However, before this dispensation, Peter explains to Clement what happened in the wilderness, after the children of Israel came out of Egypt.

 Peter explained to Clement, that Moses was the one who permitted Israel to sacrifice, after he saw that Israel made a golden image in the likeness of an idol in Egypt called “Apis.’
 He realized that it was impossible for Israel to remove their passions for idol worship, because of the prolonged time in Egypt.
 So, he brought them into the vast wilderness.
 So that, within the time frame of forty years, those evil customs they learned in Egypt, that were within their hearts, would eventually be circumcised through the institution of the Law.
-So, he allowed them to sacrifice under one condition, they had to sacrifice to the Name of ALHYM.
+Therefore, he allowed them to sacrifice under one condition, they had to sacrifice to the Name of ALHYM.
 So that, half of their passions would be cut off, and then they could receive correction of the other half, at another time by the hand of another.
 That’s when he told them that the most High would raise up a Prophet, like himself, and that this Prophet should give himself over to DESTRUCTION.

 Note: page from The Gospel of Barnabas 4:1, explaining how Yahusha gave up his body to destruction.
 The same thing that Peter stated, from the Syriac Clementine Recognitions and Homilies.